Camps

 YEAR 7 CAMP

-Activities include dragon boating, kite making, stand up paddle boarding and an Amazing Race.
+Activities include dragon boating, kite making, stand-p paddle boarding and an Amazing Race.
 Activities involve cooperation, teamwork, imagination, tolerance, trust and confronting fears.
 The food is excellent and caters for a large range of tastes.
 Accommodation is extremely comfortable with 2 students per cabin with air conditioning and ensuite, with separate boys and girls cabins.

 YEAR 9 CAMP

-Year Ten students are required to step outside their comfort zone and rough it at Glastonbury Creek, situated outside Gympie, in an outdoor wilderness camp.
+Year 9 students are required to step outside their comfort zone and rough it at Glastonbury Creek, situated outside Gympie, in an outdoor wilderness camp.
 The camp begins with students erecting their own tent accommodation, a brief on how to use the bush camp showers and details on washing-up duty.
 Once the house keeping is done, students complete a variety of activities over the three days of camp, including mountain biking, canoeing, rock climbing, bush navigation and raft building.
 While the activities are challenging and tiring, you are left with a real satisfaction at having mastered something you otherwise may never have even attempted.
 If the activities don’t leave you a bit sore, you will no doubt be sore from laughing as you watch other students slide through mud.

 The serious side of the camp requires the students to show high levels of responsibility and leadership; to work with other students, college staff and instructors to make the most of each activity; to include and encourage others and to create memories that will last for years.